How Much Water Should You Really be Drinking?

 - Whether we’re sick or not

-- If we’re pregnant or breastfeeding
+- If you’re pregnant or breastfeeding

 Ultimately, you’ll know what’s best for you.
 Be conscious of your environment and how you feel.
 Check in with yourself often and do a quick wellness quiz.
 “Do I feel thirsty?” or “Have I been pretty active today?” are both good questions to yourself.
 If the answer is yes, then grab some water.